Faculty Director, Duke Service-Learning; Professor of the Practice, Program in Education

 Phone: (919) 613-5285

 A primary focus of Amy’s work with Service-Learning is the development of an evaluation and assessment plan to measure the impact of service-learning on various constituents in the university community.
-As an Instructor in the Program in Education, Amy teaches service-learning courses in Foundations of Education and Critical Studies in Education.
+As a professor in the Program in Education, Amy teaches service-learning courses in Foundations of Education and Critical Studies in Education.
 Amy’s research interests include service-learning, the assessment of service-learning outcomes, social foundations of education, curriculum theory, and feminist theory.
+I care about: community, encouraging meaningful student pathways through the integration of curricular and co-curricular experiences, commitments to Durham Public Schools.
+I can help you with: engaged pedagogies and creative options for critical reflection.

-Service-Learning Faculty Consultant and Director of Community-Based Language Initiatives, Assistant Professor of the Practice, Spanish Language Program, Romance Studies
+Faculty Consultant and Director of Community-Based Language Initiatives, Duke Service-Learning; Assistant Professor of the Practice, Spanish Language Program, Romance Studies

 Office: 2122 Campus Dr., Room 206, Box 90269, Durham, NC 27708